What’s better than watching your favorite sport in person? Watching it in person abroad.

 Rugby, surfing, and tennis are some of the biggest sports in Australia.
 Plus, Sydney is consistently recognized for its outdoor lifestyle, and you’re sure to find Sydneysiders surfing at any point in the year.

 While you’re studying abroad in Australia, an active lifestyle is right at your fingertips.
+Take sports from the playing field to the classroom on our Sydney Summer - Society, Sport & Leadership Program.

 Of course sports are a big part of life when you study abroad in England—cricket, tennis, rugby…you name it.
 But you don’t just have to take our word for it.
 Check out this awesome photo of an IES Intern at her Wimbledon internship.